1.3 Eligibility, TULIP Application, and Training Window

 Test Your Knowledge

-A candidate fails the Clinical Skills test twice and the Written test once.
-The candidate still has time left in the 24-month window.
-How should the candidate understand the remaining attempts?
+A candidate fails the Clinical Skills test twice and the Written test once, with time left in the 24-month window.
+How should the remaining attempts be understood?

 A